kinverarity1/lasio/README.md

 ### Contributions

-Contributions, enhancements, comments, or bug reports are welcome -- please submit via GitHub or by [email](kinverarity1+github@gmail.com).
+Contributions, enhancements, comments, or bug reports are welcome -- please submit via GitHub or by [email](kinverarity@hotmail.com).

-Please let me if you have any examples of LAS files which this package does not read properly or as expected.
+Please let me know if you have any examples of LAS files which this package does not read properly or as expected.

 ### License